true-myth/true-myth/README.md

     the wrong type.

-    For example, if you pass a non-`Maybe` instance to many functions, they will simply fail – even the basic helpers like `isJust` and `isNothing`.
+    For example, if you pass a non-`Maybe` instance to many functions, they will simply fail – even the basic helpers like `isSome` and `isNothing`.
 These assumptions have been made precisely *because* this is a TypeScript- and Flow-first library.
 (See the discussion below comparing True Myth to Folktale and Sanctuary if you aren't using TypeScript or Flow and need